fluidself/fluidself.org/_books/self-help/racing-towards-excellence.md

 Effective learning comes down to three key things: understand your objectives (what you want to get out of it,) create the right high-level plan (strategy) and execute well (tactics).

-**Objectives**
+### Objectives

-Your brain likes anchors--specific points or key data and information that can be used to create the basic framework of understanding.
+Your brain likes anchors—specific points or key data and information that can be used to create the basic framework of understanding.
 So it is important to define objectives before you start learning so that your brain has key points around which it can group other information and a way of evaluating its performance.
 This helps you focus and keep your concentration levels high during your studies.
 In addition, it creates immediate benchmarks and feedback loops.
 If you do not have objectives, how do you determine if you need to re-read a particular chapter?
 The only criterion you have in such a situation is whether you feel that you understand the material or not.
 That is a pretty unreliable benchmark.

-**Strategy**
+### Strategy

 Strategic planning is about mapping out the journey ahead and setting clear expectations in order to ensure a smooth, effective execution later on.
 To be more specific – once you have decided on your objectives, you need to use these to create the right strategy for learning the material.
 Always consider the big picture first.
 Decide on deadlines and benchmarks.
-Divide the work into smaller pieces--this has the added benefit of making it feel like you are learning effortlessly.
+Divide the work into smaller pieces—this has the added benefit of making it feel like you are learning effortlessly.
 If you, for example, set aside just 15–30 min every day as opposed to two hours thrice a week, learning will eventually feel much easier and much less like hard work.
 Develop a deliberate practice plan, rather than a hardworking one.
 Continue evaluating whether you are learning effectively, and adjust the course if necessary.

-**Tactics**
+### Tactics

 - Remove distractions and create an environment conductive to learning.

 - Focus on understanding and do not compromise.
 Thinking "I will look it up later" never works.
-Learning is a cumulative process--you need to build the basics first before proceeding higher.
+Learning is a cumulative process—you need to build the basics first before proceeding higher.

 - Develop intuition, particularly in technical subjects.
 You have to be able to visualise the entire idea in plain language, with examples that a child could understand.